paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Switch Socket Change
 type: review
 rating: 5
 location:
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Ant was on time and did a great job of switching out the sockets.
+Definitely recommend and would use again.